Catan (2007 video game): Reception

+The game received "favorable" reviews according to the review aggregation website Metacritic.
+Official Xbox Magazine gave it a favorable review while it was still in development.

 Reviews of the game have generally found it to be a solid adaptation of the classic board game, but noting that it inherently limited the game's audience.
 While those who enjoy slower-paced strategy games will likely find the title a good value, the pace won't appeal to players who demand more action.
 The user interface has been well received, with the trading interface receiving wide praise, although reviews note several negatives as well, including the title's lack of support for the Xbox Live Vision camera and the absence of a local multiplayer option.
 Additionally, the game uses a relatively small text font which may be hard to read on smaller televisions, although the developers have stated that the game uses separate fonts for high-definition and standard-definition displays.

-Contrary to published critical reviews, however, customer reaction has been strongly positive, with the game debuting third in sales in its first week of availability.
+Contrary to published critical reviews, however, customer reaction had been strongly positive, with the game debuting third in sales in its first week of availability.